kaustubhgupta/KivyMLApp/README.md

 ## Related Links ⚡

 - Model API link (FastAPI API, supports both GET and POST request, without Auth): [Click me!](https://kivymlapp.herokuapp.com/)
-- The ML app apk can be found in the APK folder.
+- The ML app APK can be found in the APK folder.
 If you want to experience it on the web, head over to this link: https://appetize.io/app/a8tez5nc93qyb9hhzj3k3y0ggc

 ## Preview 📺

-Here is the GIF for ML app :-
+Here is the GIF for the ML app:-

 ![preview](preview.gif)